Blog/Commercial Espresso Machines/How to Train Staff on a Commercial Espresso Machine in 2026

 How long does it take to train staff on a commercial espresso machine?

 In my experience, a new hire with no prior experience can achieve basic proficiency in 2-3 weeks with a structured program.
 This includes 4-6 hours of initial training, followed by supervised practice.
 Full mastery, including dialing in different beans and troubleshooting, typically takes 6-8 weeks.
 The key is consistency—daily practice for the first two weeks builds muscle memory faster than weekly sessions.
+For ongoing improvement, we recommend monthly advanced sessions.

 What is the most common mistake when training staff on a commercial espresso machine?

 The most common mistake is skipping grind adjustment training.
 Many trainers focus only on pulling shots and steaming milk, but without understanding how grind size affects extraction, staff cannot produce consistent espresso.
 I've seen cafés where every barista uses a different grind setting, resulting in wildly different shot qualities.
 Always teach grind adjustment first.
+The second mistake is neglecting maintenance training, leading to costly repairs.

 Should I use a semi-automatic or automatic machine for training?

 It depends on your business model.
 Semi-automatic machines require more training but give baristas control over extraction, which is ideal for specialty coffee programs.
 Automatic machines are easier to train on and reduce variability, making them a good choice for high-volume operations like hotels or office cafés.
 For a detailed breakdown, see our comparison of Semi-Automatic vs. Automatic Commercial Espresso Machines.
+At Busy Bean Coffee, we offer both types to suit different needs.

 How do I train staff to maintain a commercial espresso machine?